Maphus/Lin_Alg/README.md

 # Lin_Alg
-Library of functions in C from LAFF
+Library of functions in Python 3 from LAFF